Jaha96/interacting_bear/README.md

 In my search for a more accessible solution, I consulted with my UI/UX designer friends, and they introduced me to the Rive platform.
 Upon discovering Rive, I fell in love with its capabilities.
 It is lightweight, efficient, and has a thriving community with numerous animations and characters.
 You might have noticed Rive being used in popular apps like Duolingo and Figma.

 Ultimately, I decided to switch my stack to Rive for animations and Flutter for the application development.
-Additionally, I integrated AWS Polly for speech-to-text and text-to-speech functionality to enhance the user experience.
+Additionally, I integrated Google Cloud for text-to-speech, used device's built in speech-to-text functionality to enhance the user experience.
 To add an extra layer of fun and excitement, I used Chat GPT to generate interesting and random responses, making the interactions with the cute polar bear character even more engaging for kids.

 ## Requirements
 - Flutter 3.10.4
 - Dart 3.0.3
+- Google Cloud API key
+- OpenAI API key

 ## Getting Started